Possession of Drug Paraphernalia N.J.S.A. 2C:36-1 – NJ Possession of Paraphernalia – Penalties for Drug Paraphernalia NJ

 Possession of drug paraphernalia in New Jersey is a disorderly persons offense, and it is set forth in N.J.S.A.
 2C:36-2, which prohibits possession of drug-related items, including marijuana pipes, bongs, scales, plastic baggies, rolling papers, syringes, cutting agents, or prescription pads.
 Because the statute defines “drug paraphernalia” so broadly, prosecutors have a lot of latitude in bringing charges.
 They also love to rack up convictions.
 Those rolling papers that you were just using for tobacco could land you in jail for a very long time!

-A conviction can result in six (6) months in jail and a fine of $1,000.00, in addition to loss of driver’s license for up to two (2) years.
+Possession of Drug Paraphernalia is a disorderly persons offense in New Jersey.
+A conviction can result in 6 months in jail and a fine of $1,000.00.
+In addition, you may have your driver’s license suspended for up to 2 years.

 Worse yet, because NJ prosecutors love to bring as many charges as possible in drug cases, a drug paraphernalia charge is often accompanied by other drug crime charges.
 A crafty prosecutor might even use a paraphernalia charge as leverage in your possession case.